mstoutjesdyk/probable-eureka/docs/multispeed-sedveloc.md

 Overall, variable speed profiles allow the investigator to obtain much higher precision and accurary for heterogeneous samples.
 This is exceptionally demonstrated in the example below.

-!!! danger "Example: Experimental Design for 5-Component Simulation Model"
+!!! warning "Example: Experimental Design for 5-Component Simulation Model"

     To establish the value of multi-speed SV measurents, consider the following example where a mixture of five discrete components at identical concentrations are simulated.
 The components span five orders of magniture in molar mass, have a five-fold change in anisotropy, and have identical partial specific volumes.